 A reporting insider who is required to file an insider report about a derivative transaction must disclose the existence and material terms of the transaction in the insider report.

 What are the deadlines for filing an insider report?

 A reporting insider is generally required to file an initial insider report within 10 calendar days of becoming a reporting insider.
-Thereafter, a reporting insider must file an insider report within five calendar days (10 calendar days prior to November 1, 2010) of any change in the information contained in the preceding insider report.
+Any subsequent insider reports reflecting changes in their holdings must be filed within five calendar days.

 Canadian securities legislation contains a number of exemptions that permit reporting insiders to file reports on a deferred basis in circumstances where the policy rationale for "real time" reporting does not apply.